Mockenize/mockenize-server/README.md

 ]
 ```

-- Use the admin to easily create your mocks
+- Use the admin to easily create your mocks.

 The admin is a collaboration of Watanabe (https://github.com/rseidi)

 ```json
 http://localhost:8080/_mockenize/index.html